makohda/IDRC_first_step_course_2018/README.md

 To start up IGV, type
 `$ sh IGV_2.4.13/igv.sh -g 1kg_v37`
 Java language will run IGV program.
-We will use IGV after sequece data alignment.
+We will use IGV after sequence data alignment.
 1kg_v37 specify the human genome version.
 If this is the first time IGV wake up, it will start downloading automatically.
 You can download the specific version of reference human genome (Human 1kg, b37 + decoy), it can be found in Menu bar "Genomes > Load Genome From Server"

 ### Tips: 1kg? b37?? decoy???
 - 1kg means 1000 genomes project http://www.internationalgenome.org/
-- b37 is a version of human genome (build 37), which is provided by Genome Reference Consortium https://www.ncbi.nlm.nih.gov/grc
+- b37 is a version of the human genome (build 37), which is provided by Genome Reference Consortium https://www.ncbi.nlm.nih.gov/grc
 - decoy is a sequence derived from HuRef, human BAC and Fosmid clones, and NA12878.
   - Scientific Notes/human genome - DNAnexus Wiki https://wiki.dnanexus.com/scientific-notes/human-genome
   - hs37d5.slides.pdfftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/hs37d5.slides.pdf